vanti-dev/sc-bos/docs/feats/opsui-graphics.md

 Note, it makes no sense to apply more than one effect of the same type without specifying a selector, the latter effect will override the former.

+Just like with [element groups](#element-groups), the selector property can match multiple child elements.

 ### Element Templates

 As the number of interactive elements grows the config file quickly becomes unwieldy.